-As Growth Machine has grown from a small, solo operation to a 7-figure agency, publishing dozens of articles per week and getting millions of page views per month, we’ve had to be strategic in the tools we use to make every member of our team as productive as possible.
+Growth Machine has grown from a solo operation to a seven-figure agency that publishes dozens of articles per week and gets millions of page views per month.
+In doing so, we’ve had to be strategic about the agency tools we use.

-We’ve realized that the right tools can as much as double the number of projects someone can work on, while making their work less stressful and easier to manage.
+We’ve realized that the right tools can facilitate teamwork, enhance our customer support, and make everyone’s work less stressful and easier to manage.

-At this point we’ve tested most tools under the sun for productivity, sales, SEO, finance, and anything else you need to run a good marketing agency.
+At this point, we’ve tested most tools under the sun for productivity, sales, search engine optimization (SEO), finance, and anything else you need to run a good marketing agency.

 Here are the tools we’re using now, what we use them for, and why we like them.

 These are the agency tools that make it extremely easy to get paid by clients, pay our team members, and provide benefits.